X-ray: Pre-Röntgen observations and research

-Before their discovery in 1895, X-rays were just a type of unidentified radiation emanating from experimental discharge tubes.
-They were noticed by scientists investigating cathode rays produced by such tubes, which are energetic electron beams that were first observed in 1869.
-Many of the early Crookes tubes (invented around 1875) undoubtedly radiated X-rays, because early researchers noticed effects that were attributable to them, as detailed below.
+a type of unidentified radiation emanating from discharge tubes by experimenters investigating cathode rays produced by such tubes, which are energetic electron beams that were first observed in 1869.
+Early researchers noticed effects that were attributable to them in many of the early Crookes tubes (invented around 1875).
 Crookes tubes created free electrons by ionization of the residual air in the tube by a high DC voltage of anywhere between a few kilovolts and 100 kV.
 This voltage accelerated the electrons coming from the cathode to a high enough velocity that they created X-rays when they struck the anode or the glass wall of the tube.

 The earliest experimenter thought to have (unknowingly) produced X-rays was William Morgan.
 In 1785, he presented a paper to the Royal Society of London describing the effects of passing electrical currents through a partially evacuated glass tube, producing a glow created by X-rays.
 This work was further explored by Humphry Davy and his assistant Michael Faraday.

-When Stanford University physics professor Fernando Sanford created his "electric photography", he also unknowingly generated and detected X-rays.
-From 1886 to 1888, he had studied in the Hermann von Helmholtz laboratory in Berlin, where he became familiar with the cathode rays generated in vacuum tubes when a voltage was applied across separate electrodes, as previously studied by Heinrich Hertz and Philipp Lenard.
-His letter of January 6, 1893 (describing his discovery as "electric photography") to the Physical Review was duly published and an article entitled Without Lens or Light, Photographs Taken With Plate and Object in Darkness appeared in the San Francisco Examiner.

 Starting in 1888, Philipp Lenard conducted experiments to see whether cathode rays could pass out of the Crookes tube into the air.
 He built a Crookes tube with a "window" at the end made of thin aluminium, facing the cathode so the cathode rays would strike it (later called a "Lenard tube").
 He found that something came through, that would expose photographic plates and cause fluorescence.
 He measured the penetrating power of these rays through various materials.
 It has been suggested that at least some of these "Lenard rays" were actually X-rays.

-In 1889, Ukrainian-born Ivan Puluj, a lecturer in experimental physics at the Prague Polytechnic who since 1877 had been constructing various designs of gas-filled tubes to investigate their properties, published a paper on how sealed photographic plates became dark when exposed to the emanations from the tubes.

 Helmholtz formulated mathematical equations for X-rays.
 He postulated a dispersion theory before Röntgen made his discovery and announcement.
 He based it on the electromagnetic theory of light.
 However, he did not work with actual X-rays.

+In early 1890 photographer William Jennings and associate professor of the University of Pennsylvania Arthur W. Goodspeed were making photographs of coins with electric sparks.
+On 22 February after the end of their experiments two coins were left on a stack of photographic plates before Goodspeed demonstrated to Jennings the operation of Crookes tubes.
+While developing the plates, Jennings noticed disks of unknown origin on some of the plates, but nobody could explain them, and they moved on.
+Only in 1896 they realized that they accidentally made an X-ray photograph (they didn't claim a discovery).

+Also in 1890, Roentgen's assistant Ludwig Zehnder noticed a flash of light from a fluorescent screen immediately before the covered tube he was switching on punctured.